 Last Day to Register: Monday, February 26, 2018

 Faculty Coordinator: Janelle Cobban

-The first-place winner from Western's final will attend 3MT Ontario 2017 taking place at the University of Waterloo on Wednesday, April 12, 2017.
+The first-place winner from Western's final will attend 3MT Ontario 2018 taking place at York University in Toronto on Thursday, April 19, 2018.

 3MT (Three Minute Thesis) is a research communication competition where graduate students have 3 minutes or less to present their research and its impact to a panel of non-specialist judges and peers.
 The exercise develops academic, presentation, and research communication skills and supports the development of research students' capacity to effectively explain their research in language appropriate to an intelligent but non-specialist audience.